 If you have traveled to Tennessee and hiked, you will notice the beautiful greenery but also several giant walls of rock.
-My family and I, we were taking an afternoon stroll when we came across a giant wall of rocks called Goliath’s Wall.
+My family and I were taking an afternoon stroll when we came across a massive wall of rocks called Goliath's Wall.

-I took a photo of the wall and then I saw that that little figure on the photo is my eldest daughter.
+I took this photo of the wall.
+You can see that the little figure in the picture is my eldest daughter.
 She was attempting to climb the wall with no climbing gear or knowledge.
-All she knew was that she was going to climb the wall one way or the other and get to the top.
+All she knew was that she would climb the wall one way or the other and get to the top.

-With her determination at hand, I thought about how many of us become blinded by reaching the top and start climbing the “career ladder” lacking equipment and knowledge on how to reach the top.
+With her determination at hand, I thought about how many of us become blinded by reaching the top and start climbing the "career ladder," lacking equipment and knowledge on how to get to the top.

-In any career path, you must equip yourself with the education and training you need to start climbing that professional ladder strategically.
+In any career path, you must equip yourself with the education and training to start strategically climbing that professional ladder.

-If you’re looking to make a career switch or looking to return to school, all these decisions require you doing your research to find the right resources along with a mentor, or someone to guide yo along your new journey.
-Yes, the option to do it alone is there but no matter what you decide you still will need a guiding line like when you climb.
+If you're looking to make a career switch or return to school, all these decisions require you to research and find the appropriate resources, a mentor, or someone to guide you along your new journey.
+So, yes, the option to do it alone is there, though no matter what you decide, you will still need a guiding line, which climbers use to climb.

-No matter if you are a seasoned professional or a recent graduate, you will continue to need addition training or certifications.
+Whether you are a seasoned professional or a recent graduate, you will continue to need additional training or certifications.

 So what did you take away from this story?

-1. Find a solution to overcome that rock, stop and assess your path up or across, find the proper training and ask for guidance.
-Asking for help isn’t a weakness.
+1. Find a solution to overcome that wall, stop and assess your path up or across, find the proper training, and ask for advice.
+Asking for assistance isn't a weakness.

-Going back to my daughter’s attempt in climbing the wall of rocks, she realized that she needed the proper gear and training.
-She didn’t climb that rock but she did start taking climbing classes.
-You have to start somewhere, right?!
+Returning to my daughter's attempt to climb the wall, she realized she needed the proper gear and training.
+So she didn't climb that wall, but she did ask to take climbing lessons.
+You have to start somewhere.
 Happy climbing!

-View the Jocelyn's YouTube video about this story.
-Leave a comment or tell us your journey.
+View Jocelyn's YouTube video about this story.
+Leave a comment or share your journey.